 Freedom of speech has risen to the forefront of many discussions around universities recently, and we’re excited to update you on some of the work your Students’ Guild has been doing to ensure we’re leading the way with widening debate.
-Following your feedback and suggestions we’ve created new updated policy and framework which takes account of the digital world we’re in, and incorporates the brilliant work of your President, Sunday Blake, in the sector-wide conversation about updating codes of practice.
+Following your feedback and suggestions we’ve created new updated policy and framework which takes account of the digital world we’re in, and incorporates the brilliant work of Guild President 20/21, Sunday Blake, in the sector-wide conversation about updating codes of practice.

 Why are we doing this?